Skip to Content

 Source: Butterfly Conservation; UK Centre for Ecology & Hydrology; British Trust for Ornithology; Defra; Joint Nature Conservation Committee.

-Individual butterfly species fare differently within the overall stable trend.
-Species in significant long-term decline on farmland include small tortoiseshell; wall; Scotch argus; gatekeeper; and large skipper.
-No species decreased on farmland over the short term (since 2016).
-Three species, the ringlet; brimstone; and speckled wood, increased significantly on farmland over the long term, but no species have increased significantly over the short term.
+Individual butterfly species fare differently within the overall stable long-term trend.
+Species showing the largest significant long-term decline on farmland include small tortoiseshell; wall; Scotch Argus; and gatekeeper.
+One species, the large skipper showed a significant decrease on farmland over the short term (since 2017).
+Six species, white-letter hairstreak; the ringlet; brimstone; speckled wood; marbled white; and orange-tip increased on farmland over the long term.
+Only one species, the large skipper, has decreased over the short term since 2017, while the remaining species have not changed.

 Butterflies of the wider countryside in woodland